zhaosuifeng/FinRAGBench-V/README.md

 pip install -r requirements.txt pip install -e .

 #4.
-Download the corpus
-Download English and Chinese corpus parts from zsfhhh/FinRAGBench-V
+Create folders for English and Chinese corpus and download the corpus parts from zsfhhh/FinRAGBench-V
+Create directories for storing the English and Chinese corpus parts: mkdir -p ./data/corpus/en
+Then, download the corresponding corpus parts from zsfhhh/FinRAGBench-V, and move them into the respective folders.

+#5.
+Concatenate parts and unzip
+# Navigate to English corpus folder
+cd ./data/corpus/en
+# Concatenate tar.gz parts into a single archive (if needed)
+cat part_*.tar.gz > corpus_en.tar.gz
+# Unzip the combined archive
+tar -xzvf corpus_en.tar.gz